Signs that Your Engagement Ring Needs to be Resized

 A jeweler tells you it should be resized

-If a professional jeweler tells you that your ring should be resized, most likely, they’re right.
-You may be skeptical, but you can trust their expert opinion.
-They are trained to do this!
-Plus, if they’re wrong, they should resize your ring at no charge.
+If a professional jeweler tells you your ring should be resized, they’re probably right.
+You can trust their trained eye and experience.
+And if they’re wrong, they should resize your ring at no charge.

-At Koser, we find that many customers think their rings should be bigger than we recommend.
-Men, in particular, tend to wear their rings too big.
-Unfortunately, all too often, we hear about newlyweds losing their rings on their honeymoons, especially when they didn’t have their fingers sized by a professional (or didn’t listen to the professional’s advice).
+At Koser Jewelers, we often find that customers think their rings should be larger than we recommend.
+Men, in particular, tend to wear rings that are too big.
+Unfortunately, we hear all too often about newlyweds losing their rings — especially on their honeymoon — when they didn’t have their finger sized professionally or didn’t follow expert guidance.

 Trust Koser Jewelers to get you the perfect fit!

-If you think your ring needs to be resized (or if you still aren’t sure), stop in soon to see us at Koser Jewelers, and we’ll take care of you!
-Our jewelry consultants and bench jewelers are here to help make sure your ring is safe on your finger while fitting comfortably.
-We look forward to seeing you soon!
+If you think your engagement ring needs resizing — or if you’re simply unsure — stop in and see us at Koser Jewelers.
+Our jewelry consultants and bench jewelers are here to make sure your ring fits comfortably and stays safely on your finger.